eleanorhealth/github-app-installation-auth-action/README.md

 # Github App Installtion Auth Action

-Authenticate as a github app installation
+Authenticate as a github app installation and generate a token.

 ## Usage